rob-gonz/code-challenge/README.md

 docker-compose up -d
 ```

-Fill out the database information and other configs as you desire.
+If nothing was modified default configs in .env will be fine for demonstration.
 Check `docker-compose.yml` mysql section for default root config.
 This is okay for a quick local dev env.
 Recommended to create a separate user to more realistically approximate the permissions of the DB user when deployed to production.

 ## First time running it?